microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/iso.md

 on the target machine.
 The rootfs is kept read-only and an overlay in memory is created so that processes can successfully write state.

-Customizations are made to the input rootfs as usual using MIC, and will naturally carry over into the LiveOS iso image.
+Customizations are made to the input rootfs as usual using the Azure Linux Image Customizer, and will naturally carry over into the LiveOS iso image.
 This includes customizations for kernel modules, dracut, and other early boot-time actions.

 While converting the input full disk image into a LiveOS iso involves copying almost all the artifacts unchanged - some artifacts are changed as follows: